geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " My bark ne'er courts the breeze's varying force,
 " No oars impel, no rudder guides its course,
 " I do but bid, at noon or night the same,
-" It moves unerring to its destin'd aim :
+" It moves unerring to its destin'd aim:
 " O come ! our cause admits no vain delay." —
-She enter'd ; swift the vessel glides away.
+She enter'd; swift the vessel glides away.
 In silence pondering on her doubtful fate,
-Beside her friend, Miranda mournful sate ;
+Beside her friend, Miranda mournful sate;
 Slowly the mists disperse, and all around
 The heavens alone the wide horizon bound,
 While o'er the tide her eyes explore in vain,